Poor manager relationships can lead to employee attrition. Here's how to train managers to build stronger relationships with direct reports.

-One of the top reasons employees leave a business is because they have poor direct manager relationships, according to the ADP Research Institute® (ADP RI) report, Fixing the Talent Management Disconnect: Employer Perception versus Employee Reality.
+One of the top reasons employees leave a business is because they have poor direct manager relationships, according to an ADP Research Institute (ADP RI) report, Fixing the Talent Management Disconnect: Employer Perception versus Employee Reality.
 In fact, when compensation is excluded from consideration, the number one reason for an employee departure is a poor direct manager relationship, with 36 percent of employees saying so.

 The Price of Turnover

 Every business leader understands that recruiting, hiring and training new workers can be more costly than retaining employees.
 But many don't realize how close they are to losing current employees.
 According to ADP RI, nearly 50 percent of the workforce says they're open to leaving their positions if the right opportunity came along.
 But employers believe only 22 percent feel that way.
 In order to keep employees from jumping ship when attractive opportunities knock, organizations must implement effective strategies to keep them engaged.
 By investing in an effective management training program, organizations can help to ensure stronger relationships between manager and employee will flourish, which can directly affect retention and talent management.

 Ongoing management training at all levels can help reduce the risks of employee turnover.
 So communicate to managers that they're the employee's direct line to the organization.
 In training managers to focus on building stronger relationships with their direct reports, focus on helping them prepare to provide the following for their employees:

 According to ADP RI, just 15 percent of employees say they have been given defined development goals for their positions.
 Better clarity from managers regarding what's expected can be a happiness boost that leads to a productivity payoff.